tetrapod00/godot-docs/tutorials/2d/using_tilemaps.rst

 While you can copy and paste tiles while in Select mode, you may wish to save premade *patterns* of tiles to place together in a go.
-This can be done on a per-TileMap basis by choosing the **Patterns** tab of the TileMap editor.
+This can be done on a per-TileMap basis by choosing the :tab:`Patterns` tab of the TileMap editor.

 To create a new pattern, switch to Select mode, perform a selection and press :kbd:`Ctrl + C`.
 Click on empty space within the Patterns tab (a blue focus